 Tribal Identification Lookup Services – Web services that a program or its customers can use to correctly identify the Federally recognized Tribes, as published by the Bureau of Indian Affairs.

-NAICS Lookup Service (in test) – Web services that allow look up of NAICS codes or business types.
+NAICS Lookup Service – Web services that allow look up of NAICS codes or business types.

 Access to Enhanced Monitoring Data – The Advanced Monitoring component of E-Enterprise and the Next Generation Compliance initiative will include: the use of modern monitoring technology to detect pollution problems.

 Be Well Informed Application – Provides homeowners with information about the condition of their well water.